morgansobol/MicrobialGenomics-TXST-2025/exercises/02_sequence_QC.md

 >[!NOTE]
 > These types of settings will be different for data generated with different sequencing, i.e. not 2x300, and different primers sets.

-Ok, let's take a quick look to see that the primers were trimmed.
+Ok, let's take a quick look to see that the primers were trimmed off.
 ```bash
 ### R1 BEFORE TRIMMING PRIMERS
 head -n 2 B1_sub_R1.fq